cocafe/physmem/readme.md

 ## physmem

-A command line utility to read/write physical memory on Windows via **vulnerable** asmmap64 driver.
+A command line utility to read/write physical memory on Windows via **vulnerable** asmmap64 or inpoutx64 driver.

-Run with **administrative privileges**.
+**Administrative privileges** is required to install the kernel driver.

 Thanks @**[Hyatice](https://github.com/Hyatice)** and @**[ciphray](https://github.com/ciphray)** for helps.